-CA Govt Code 53601(f) and CA Govt Code 53601(o)
+CA Govt Code 53601(f)

 C. Banker's Acceptances, otherwise known as bills of exchange or time drafts, that are drawn on and accepted by a commercial bank with a final maturity not exceeding 180 days from the date of trade settlement, rated at least "A-1" or the equivalent by a nationally recognized statistical-rating organization (NRSRO).
 The aggregate investment in banker's acceptances shall not exceed 40% of the City's total portfolio.